Simon Weston (MP): Family

 Weston married Mary Lloyd, daughter of John Lloyd, Judge of the High Court of Admiralty, and co founder with Queen Elizabeth Tudor, of the first Protestant College at the University of Oxford.

-Weston's sister-in-law was Frances Lloyd, spouse of Dr. David Yale, the Chancellor of Chester, and nephew of Chancellor Thomas Yale of Plas yn Yale, Wales.
+Weston's brother-in-law was Chancellor David Yale, spouse of Frances Lloyd, and nephew of Chancellor Thomas Yale of Plas yn Yale, Wales.

-Weston's daughter, Elizabeth Weston, married Robert Ridgeway, 2nd Earl of Londonderry, son of Thomas Ridgeway, 1st Earl of Londonderry.
+Weston's daughter, Elizabeth Weston, married Robert Ridgeway, 2nd Earl of Londonderry, son of Thomas Ridgeway, 1st Earl of Londonderry, and was a member of the Willoughby family.